50054-cdpa/notes/docs/memory_management.md

 For the extended SIMP statement type checking, we need to adjust the typing rules of shape $\Gamma \vdash S$ to $\Gamma \vdash S : T$.

-We adjust the typing rules for the standard statement as follows.
+We adjust the typing rules for the standard statements as follows.

 $$
 \begin{array}{rc}
 {\tt (tAssign)} & \begin{array}{c}